-Instead of writing, I’ll be spending time taking long walks, taking even longer notes, meeting with friends, and creating a plan to answer this question:
+Instead of writing or training, I spend time taking long walks, taking even longer notes, meeting with friends, and creating a plan to answer this question:

-“What is going to make Riskology great in 2016?”
+“What will make Riskology great in the next 12 months?”

-I started this practice last year and while it often sounds lazy to those who pride themselves on working harder no matter what, it’s been one of the most beneficial things I’ve added to my routine.
+This is a practice I started a few years ago.
+It sounds lazy to people who pride themselves on working harder no matter what, but it’s been one of the most productive, profitable, and all-around beneficial things I’ve added to my routine.

 First: Why a Sabbatical?

 Here’s a funny piece of data.
-In today’s modern world, we work less than at any other time in history.
-Yet, we’re more stressed out than ever and feel like we’re constantly behind.
+In today’s modern world, we work less than at any other time in history.1 Yet, we’re more stressed than ever and feel like we’re constantly falling behind.

 The reason?
-Technology has become a bigger and bigger part of our daily lives and even though we’re spending less time at work, we’re spending more time seeing all those work emails and updates piling up when we’re away from the desk.
+Communication technology has infiltrated our daily lives.
+We spend less time at work, but we spend more time interacting with work when we’re away from the desk.

-But try to take more than about one week off at a time and you’ll get a raised eyebrow from your boss and probably your coworkers, too.
+But if you try to take more than a week off all at once, you’ll get a raised eyebrow from your boss and probably your coworkers, too.

 One week isn’t long enough to disconnect from your normal life to make meaningful changes.
 All the work that piles up when you’re gone for a week is still there when you get back… and you know it.
 So, you take time off and that time just stresses you out more.

-That’s the kind of separation you need to make real strides in your life.
+That’s the kind of separation you need to make big strides and important changes.
 And that’s what a sabbatical provides.

 What to Do on Your Sabbatical